http4k/http4k-connect/ai/langchain/README.md

 Current adapters support http4k client integrations for the following models, allowing you to use them in your http4k applications:

+- OpenAI
   - OpenAiChatLanguageModel
   - OpenAiChatImageModel
   - OpenAiChatEmbeddingModel
+-
+- Ollama
+  - OllamaChatLanguageModel
+  - OllamaChatImageModel
+  - OllamaChatEmbeddingModel
+-
 - S3 Document Loaders

 Using these adapters is as simple as: